Source: PostgreSQL #

 SELECT * from pg_replication_slots;

-If you are using the test_decoding plugin, you do not need to install anything as PostgreSQL comes equipped with it.
+plugin, you don’t need to install anything as it comes pre-installed with PostgreSQL.-

-- Use the following sql to create a logical replication slot for test_decoding plugin:
+Use the following SQL to create a logical replication slot for the

 -